-Autosomal recessive condition characterized by jaundice.
-Total bilirubin levels usually range between 1.5 and 6 mg/dL and more than one half is conjugated.
+Dubin-Johnson syndrome is an autosomal recessive condition characterized by jaundice.
+Total bilirubin levels usually range between 2 and 5 mg/dL, with increased plasma conjugated bilirubin.

 Primary defect is a mutation in an apical canalicular membrane protein responsible for excretion of bilirubin.

 Jaundice is worsened by an intercurrent illness, pregnancy, and oral contraceptives.

 A unique pattern of urinary excretion of coproporphyrins (by-products of heme synthesis) aids in the diagnosis.

 It is a benign condition with a normal life expectancy and no specific treatment is required.

 History and exam

 - lack of pruritus

 - illness, infection, or stress